 The matching sequences are ARE and RAE.
 The number of matching (but different sequence order) characters is 2, which means .
 Theorefore, the Jaro similarity value of the two strings is .
 Then, the Jaro distance is .

-The time and space complexities of the algorithm to compute Jaro distance are .
+The time complexity is quadratic while the space complexity of the algorithm to compute Jaro distance is .

 7. Jaro-Winkler Distance